xgbuils/slice-arraylike-iterable/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-`slice-arraylike-iterable` exports a class that builds iterables that provide slice method.
+`slice-arraylike-iterable` exports a class that, given an array-like iterable, builds iterables that provide slice method.

 ## Install